All Episodes

 I would.

-I've done the solid, but after seeing how drastic that is, I would definitely try this spray on for sure.
+I've done the solid, but after seeing how drastic that is, I would definitely try this spray on, for sure.

 I don't know.

-But now it'll be easier.
+But now it will be easier.

-All right, thank you very much, John.
+Thank you very much, Josh.

 Men have this problem big time as well.